jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 two hours and sent them to local restaurants.
 We wanted attendees to go out for lunch with a group of people and chat over food of their choice.

+We also organized dinner groups the first night of the conference.
+Attendees could sign up for a style of food and be sent to a restaurant along with everyone else who wanted that kind of food.
+It was another opportunity to meet people and interact in a structured way that didn't depend on someone boldly walking up to strangers and introducing themself.

 ![Food trucks](/images/react-rally-2016/food-truck.jpg "food truck")